 - Whaling Convention (1931)

-During this period, there were a few key cases that continue to drive international natural resources law.
+A few critical cases continue to drive international natural resources law during this period.
 Two in particular are:

 Additionally, during this period, there was a move towards the nationalization of resources, and support for self-control over natural resources was reinforced by the 1941 Atlantic Charter.